Color your own Easter basket with this fun Easter printable coloring page! A fun craft for any age and a cute way to gift something special.

-Good morning!
-Here with another Easter DIY – this time a fun coloring project you can do with your kids or by yourself to relax!
+Hello!
+I’m here with another Easter DIY – this time a fun coloring project you can do with kids or by yourself to relax!
 These Color-Your-Own Easter Baskets are available as a free printable.
 Simply print the file, color the basket in using colored pencils, markers or crayons, and you’ll be ready to assemble the box.

 Below is the quick tutorial which will show you how to assemble the boxes once they are colored.
-I used Scor-Tape, but you can also use a glue stick or even Scotch tape if you need something quick with the kids.
+I used Scor-Tape (double-sided tape), but you can also use a glue stick or even Scotch tape if you need something quick with the kids.

 - Free printable! – located at the end of this post

-- Cardstock – I use 110lb bright white paper (link under “Supplies Used” at the bottom)
+- Cardstock – I use 110 lb white paper

 - Scor-Tape, tape runner, glue or Scotch Tape